PedroEstevesPT/kaldi_toy_example/README.md

 Directories:

 - untouched : This directory contains 2 folders, **train** and **test** which have .m4a files recorded by me on my cellphone saying sequences of animal names in portuguese ( cão - dog , sapo - frog , gato - cat and leão - lion).
-IMPORTANTE NOTE - This recordings are .m4a and have 48k sample rate, in order to follow kaldi for dummies one must convert them to wav and downsampling.
+IMPORTANTE NOTE - This recordings are .m4a and have 48kHz sample rate, in order to follow kaldi for dummies one must convert them to wav and downsample them to 16kHz.

 Command to convert a directory of files to wav:
 ```